-CHAPTER 1: describes information about the database in general, database models, relational database operations and brands.
+CHAPTER 1: discuss about the database general information, database models, relational operations, database brands.

-CHAPTER 2: describes basics of SQL.
+CHAPTER 2: discuss about SQL.
 Its history, keywords and some of the commands of it.

-CHAPTER 3: describes Microsoft Access and its features.
+CHAPTER 3: discuss about Microsoft Access and its features.

-CHAPTER 4: presents information about Visual Basic Language Features and the basic concepts of Visual Basic.
+CHAPTER 4: discuss about Visual Basic Language Features and the basic concepts of Visual Basic.